totalhack/zillion/docs/mkdocs/index.md

 }
 ```

-The final config would not have a `sales` metric, but would instead have `sales_mean` and `sales_sum`.
-Note that you can further customize the settings for the generated fields, such as getting a custom name, by specifying that in the nested settings for that aggregation type.
-In practice it's not a big savings over just defining the metrics separately, but some may prefer this approach.
+The resulting warehouse would not have a `sales` metric, but would instead have `sales_mean` and `sales_sum`.
+Note that you can further customize the settings for the generated fields, such as setting a custom name, by specifying that in the nested settings for that aggregation type.
+In practice this is not a big efficiency gain over just defining the metrics separately, but some may prefer this approach.

 <a name="formula-dimensions"></a>